Frequently Asked Questions

 Can I still participate if I'm not a business major?

 Yes.
 The Quinlan Case Competition has value for all students who have a major or minor in the Quinlan School of Business.
-Participants must have a declared business major or minor in LOCUS.
+Participants must have a declared business major or minor in LOCUS or be a College of Arts and Sciences Economics student.
 Students from a variety of academic backgrounds and levels of experience will enjoy and benefit from the event.

 What support is available to help prepare for the competition?

 We provide several resources to help you be prepare for the competition.
-First, the Case Competition Blackboard site will be your “one stop” for case competition resources and updates from staff.
-Workshops and other events will be annoucned as we get closer to the compeitions.
+First, the Case Competition Sakai site will be your “one stop” for case competition resources and updates from staff.
+Workshops and other events will be announced as we get closer to the competitions.

 I'm a first year student/sophomore...
 Do I have the business knowledge I need to participate?